Sushant0999/dictionary_cli_java/README.md

 ==========IMPORTANT==========

-To use this project first of all you have to import a json library as a dependency in your IDE(like VS code, IntelljIDE).
+To use this project first of all you have to import a json library["dictionary_cli_java/src/com/company/json.jar"] as a dependency in your IDE(like VS code, IntelljIDE).

 ![](image/1.png)